 During her academic degrees, she completed internships at the Montreal Neurological Institute, Fraunhofer Mevis, Siemens Healthineers and IBM research where she worked on various projects in biomedical imaging.

 Frederique completed her research master Neurosciences at the Vrije Universiteit Amsterdam in 2015.
-After having been in Melbourne for an internship during her masters, she got the opportunity to stay for a PhD.
+After coming to Melbourne for an internship during her masters, she got the opportunity to stay for a PhD.
 She has a great love for playing tennis since she was 4 years old and in her spare time can be found playing herself or organising tennis hit-ups for other people in Melbourne.

-"My name is Myrte Strik and I am doing a jointly awarded PhD at the University of Melbourne and VU University Amsterdam in the Netherlands.
-Originally I am from Amsterdam, and previously I completed a bachelor’s degree in Human Movement Sciences and a Master’s degree in Neuroscience at the VU University Amsterdam.
-I did an internship and worked as a research assistant in Melbourne, travelled the world and I am currently doing a PhD project researching motor disability in multiple sclerosis (MS) patients.
-I consider myself to be a lucky person to work with two teams with high expertise in imaging and MS and to life in my two favourite countries in the world, the Netherlands and Australia.
+Myrte Strik is doing a jointly awarded PhD at the University of Melbourne and VU University Amsterdam in the Netherlands.
+Originally, she is from Amsterdam, and previously completed a bachelor’s degree in Human Movement Sciences and a Master’s degree in Neuroscience at the VU University Amsterdam.
+She did an internship and worked as a research assistant in Melbourne, travelled the world and is currently doing a PhD project researching motor disability in multiple sclerosis (MS) patients.

-The aim of my PhD project is to integrate gait biomechanics and 7 Tesla MRI to monitor and predict the progression of gait dysfunction in MS patients.
-I am specifically interested to investigate the subtle changes in walking, and the structural and functional neural substrates of these changes, in early stage MS using a network imaging approach."
+The aim of her PhD project is to integrate gait biomechanics and 7 Tesla MRI to monitor and predict the progression of gait dysfunction in MS patients.
+She is specifically interested in investigating the subtle changes in walking, and the structural and functional neural substrates of these changes, in early stage MS using a network imaging approach.

-Dr Scott Kolbe is a Neuroimaging scientist employed by MBIC to lead applied neuroimaging research and collaborations.
-His primary expertise is in quantitative imaging of MS, however he also leads collaborations on applying quantitative MRI to the role of iron in AD, UHF-fMRI of decision making, and imaging of Traumatic Brain Injury
+Dr Scott Kolbe is a Neuroimaging scientist leading applied neuroimaging research and collaborations.
+His primary expertise is in quantitative imaging of MS, however he is also involved in collaborations on applying quantitative MRI to the role of iron in AD, UHF-fMRI of decision making, and imaging of Traumatic Brain Injury.